playback-network/playback-app-mac/README.md

-# macOS Menubar App with Electron and Python API Integration
+# Playback - Electron

+Built for Build Together Hackathon 20240608

 ## Overview

-Hey everyone,

-I need a macOS menubar app built with Electron that can capture screenshots and process them through a Python API.
-This app will make screenshots accessible for blind individuals.
+I am building a macOS menubar app using Electron that can capture screenshots and process them through a Python API.
+The goal is to make screenshots accessible for blind individuals.

-## Key Requirements
+## Key Features

-- **Menubar App**: Build a menubar app for macOS using Electron.
+- **Menubar App**: A menubar app for macOS built using Electron.
-- **Screenshot Capture**: Add a feature to capture screenshots.
+- **Screenshot Capture**: A feature to capture screenshots.
-- **Python API Integration**: Send images to a Python API for processing.
+- **Python API Integration**: Sends images to a Python API for processing.
-- **Accessibility**: Ensure full accessibility for blind users, including:
+- **Accessibility**: Ensures full accessibility for blind users, including:
   - Keyboard navigation
   - Voice commands

-## Additional Features
+## Additional Features (after hackathon)

-- More features to be confirmed (TBC).

-## What I'm Looking For

-- **Experience with Electron**: Experience in building macOS desktop apps with Electron.
-- **Python API Integration**: Strong skills in integrating and communicating with Python APIs.
-- **Accessibility Best Practices**: Knowledge and implementation of accessibility best practices.
-- **User Experience Focus**: Emphasis on delivering a seamless and intuitive user experience.
+- Double tap control to activate playback
+- Change my credit to Green when playback is activated
+- Show playback thoughts in panel
+- When you click the playback menu, have keyboard shortcuts to sticky playback menu

-## Get Started
+## Getting Started

+1. Clone the repo

+2. Install the dependencies:
+    ```bash
+    npm install
+    ```

+3. Start the application:
+    ```bash
+    npm start
+    ```

 I want to get started ASAP.
 Please join this call if possible or DM me ASAP.